Hiswe/hiswe.github.io/source/_posts/01-vector-basics.md

 As said before, strokes are determine by the 2 points that are on its end.

 - a stroke will always take the shortest path to link 2 points
-- handler are modificators of this behaviour
+- handler are modifiers of this behavior
 - They “attract” the stroke (like some kind of “gravity force”)

 {% caption handler explanation %}